clayallsopp/formotion/LIST_OF_ROW_TYPES.md

 {
   title: "My Awesome Site",
   type: :web_link,
-  value: "http://www.myawesomesite.com" # URL to be opened }
+  value: "http://www.myawesomesite.com" # URL to be opened.
+Can also be an NSURL }
 ```